 Mouthguards can protect your child’s teeth from dental injuries while playing sports.
 They can help cushion a sudden impact and is a great choice for all school sports as well as outdoor activities such as snowboarding, rock climbing, etc. Remember any dental injury prevented can protect your child from dental problems in the future.
 So, make sure your child wears a mouthguard if he/she plays sports or if they are a part of an activity wherein their mouth is at the risk of impact.

 - Sweet Medicine

 To sum up how to take care of a child’s teeth ensure to set up a dental routine of brushing twice a day and flossing once.
 Don’t miss your kids 6-month dental check-up appointments.
 Make sure they eat healthily and avoid sugary foods and drinks.
 Also, kids should be hydrated at all times and use a mouthguard while playing sports.
-Follow these dental care tips for kids and if you have any query, schedule an appointment today!
+Remember that good dental hygiene for kids starts at an early age.
+So, Follow these dental care tips for kids and if you have any query, schedule an appointment today!